-Academic evaluators work with a coordinating school psychologist to complete allowable portions of the testing necessary for special education purposes - especially standardized tests of academic achievement.
+Educational evaluators work with a coordinating school psychologist to complete allowable portions of the testing necessary for special education purposes - especially standardized tests of academic achievement.

-- II.
-Professional Responsibilities - A. Collaborate with the supervising school psychologist or examiner and district personnel. - B. Conduct academic achievement testing as assigned and generate the related reports. - C. Conduct student observations as assigned and generate the related reports. - D. Assist with informal evaluation planning. - E. Maintain special education records in accordance with State requirements and also the practices of member school districts. - F. Transmit calendars, schedules, caseloads, Medicaid logs, vehicle mileage logs, evaluation data, and inventory reports when requested. - G. Perform other, reasonably-related duties as assigned. - III.
-Qualifications
+- A. Collaborate with the supervising school psychologist or examiner and district personnel. - B. Conduct academic achievement testing as assigned and generate the related reports. - C. Conduct student observations as assigned and generate the related reports. - D. Assist with informal evaluation planning. - E. Maintain special education records in accordance with State requirements and also the practices of member school districts. - F. Transmit calendars, schedules, caseloads, Medicaid logs, vehicle mileage logs, evaluation data, and inventory reports when requested. - G. Perform other, reasonably-related duties as assigned.

-Academic evaluators must hold an active teaching certificate, including coursework in principles of measurement and the administration and interpretations of tests.
+Educational evaluators must hold an active teaching certificate, including coursework in principles of measurement and the administration and interpretations of tests.
 Successful experience conducting achievement testing is preferred but not required.

-JOB DESCRIPTION FOR CENTER-BASE CLASSROOM TEACHER
+JOB DESCRIPTION FOR PATHWAYS CLASSROOM TEACHER

 The educational needs of some children with disabilities are so specialized that they cannot receive an appropriate education in the regular classroom environment.
-Center-base classrooms are instructional locations designated for students in need of more extensive support.
+Pathways classrooms are instructional locations designated for students in need of more extensive support.
 (Typically they are comprised of children with developmental disabilities.)
-Center-base teachers design programs to meet those needs, including life skills and social skills, finding opportunities to integrate students back into the regular classroom and community.
+Pathways teachers design programs to meet those needs, including life skills and social skills, finding opportunities to integrate students back into the regular classroom and community.